mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/major-upgrade/upgrade-clusters/migrate-platform-apps/prepare-apps/index.md

 -   If you customized the Addon, you may have to edit the `kube-prometheus-stack-overrides` ConfigMap for the HelmRelease to get reconciled.

 -   If you customized the storage for Prometheus, it is possible the adaption cannot select the old PersistentVolumes.
 For example, there could be a name mismatch between the actual and expected PersistentVolumeClaims.
-You can identify the PersistentVolumes of the old Prometheus installation by inspecting the migration.kommander.mesosphere.io/statefulset-name and migration.kommander.mesosphere.io/statefulset-ns labels.
+You can identify the PersistentVolumes of the old Prometheus installation by inspecting the `migration.kommander.mesosphere.io/statefulset-name` and `migration.kommander.mesosphere.io/statefulset-ns` labels.

 ## Fluent Bit and logging stack adaption

 The Kommander 2.1 logging stack is different from previous versions and is based on Loki and Grafana.
 Previous versions were based on Elasticsearch and Kibana.
 Logging stack adaption is triggered by detecting the Fluent Bit Addon.
 This results in the following actions:

--   A new Fluent Bit AppDeployment is created using D2IQ helm value defaults.
+-   A new Fluent Bit AppDeployment is created using D2iQ Helm value defaults.

 -   All the other 2.x logging stack components are installed.